joshuarlowry/code-mess/README.md

 This repository includes a small static site generator that turns the markdown in `lessons/` and `poems/` into a static site suitable for GitHub Pages.

+### Lessons

+Lessons are individual cards that when clicked should reveal a broader lesson.

+### Poems

+Poems are presentations where each line of the poem is a slide with bold text emphasized.

 ### Build locally

 ```bash